Egbert Hambley

-Egbert Barry Cornwall Hambley (2 May 1862 – 13 August 1906) was a Cornish-born mining engineer and power company executive, who worked for much of his career in North Carolina.
+Egbert Barry Cornwall Hambley (2 May 1862 – 13 August 1906) was a British-born mining engineer and power company executive, who worked for much of his career in North Carolina.

 Early life and education

 Egbert Hambley was born in Penzance, Cornwall, the son of James Hambley (a civil engineer) and Ellen Read Hambley.
 He was educated at Trevath House School and the Royal School of Mines.

 Career

 Hambley spent three years as a young man helping to run the Gold Hill gold mines in Rowan County, North Carolina, 1881–1884.
 After that job, he changed engineering firms, working for John Taylor & Sons at mines around the world, from Mexico to South Africa, from India to Norway.
 In 1887, he was back in North Carolina, as a consulting engineer, working for British interests in the state.
 He was managing director of the Sam Christian Hydraulic Company, and founded the Salisbury Gas and Electric Light Company.

 He partnered with George I. Whitney of Pittsburgh to form the Whitney Reduction Company, which had projects in several American states; the centrepiece of their efforts was a planned hydroelectric plant on the Yadkin River, with a model town called "Whitney."
 Hambley's sudden death and construction delays meant the project was abandoned and the Whitney Reduction Company was dissolved by 1910.
 Their Yadkin dam project was taken over by a predecessor of Alcoa Power Generating Inc. and completed by Alcoa some years later at nearby Badin, North Carolina.

 Hambley also owned several granite quarries in North Carolina, which he hoped to develop into a large-scale commercial venture.
 He was elected a Fellow of the Geological Society of London in 1890.